raspberrychris/paddleboardmaster/content/post/fitwave-inflatable-paddle-board.md

 ### Pros:

-The accessories are fantastic and offer great value for money
+* The accessories are fantastic and offer great value for money
+* Accessories again… you get useful accessories bundled
+* Wide anti-slip surface is perfect for Yoga or Fishing, where you require a wider board

   ### Cons:

+* Maybe could support more weight
+* Color scheme may not be to everyone’s taste

+In my opinion this really is a fantastic value board that is great for beginners who are just starting out.

+Unlike some other paddleboards out there you get a lot of actually useful accessories bundled in here.

+And they make a difference!

+I would recommend this paddleboard from Fitwave to many different types of people - and that is what makes it so versatile really.